DWP’s Steve McCall offers tips on how to get work-ready, whether it’s to support the national effort or prepare for that an upcoming job opportunity.

 3. Be a brainbox

 Make the most of online training to help you upskill or reskill.
-The Skills Toolkit website has free, high quality digital and numeracy courses from a range of providers such as Google Digital Garage, Lloyds Bank and Open University.
+The Skills Toolkit website has free, high quality digital and numeracy courses from a range of providers such as Google Digital Garage, Open University and the Lloyds Bank Academy website.

 4. Network, network, network (remotely)